just-vicky/Mern-exercise-tracker/README.md

 Now we can start the server by using nodemon inside backend folder using:
 ### `nodemon server`

+Then return to the root folder:
+### `cd ../`

 ## Frontend
-Start the webserver inside the main folder:
+Start the webserver inside the root folder:
 ### `npm install`
 ### `npm start`